-- OBJECTIVE 16 SERVICES and INFRASTRUCTURE: In coordination with 746 - 747 neighboring municipalities, plan and invest in community services and infrastructure. - Policy 16.1 Pay Your Own Way: Ensure that new development pays its own way 748 - rather than burdening existing businesses and residents with increased costs for 749 services and infrastructure needs.
-750 - Policy 16.2 Education: Promote public and private schools.
-Support quality 751 - education for students of all ages.
-Work collaboratively with Cache County School 752 - 753 District, Utah State University, Bridgerland Applied Technology College, the charters - Thomas Edison and InTech Collegiate High School, private American Heritage 754 - Academy, and Cache Valley Learning Center, in support of school facility use, multiple 755 - uses and reuse.
-756 - Policy 16.3 Anticipate Needs: Anticipate and plan for the community's changing 757 demographics.
-758 - Policy 16.4 Capacity: A consistent and balanced relationship between the Land Use 759 760 pattern and capacity of streets, utilities, and community services should be met so that those systems are not overburdened.
-761 - 762 Policy 16.5 - Improvement Timelines: Development should only be permitted where provision of facilities and services will be made available in an established, timely 763 764 manner. - 765
+- OBJECTIVE 16 SERVICES and INFRASTRUCTURE: In coordination with neighboring municipalities, plan and invest in community services and infrastructure. - Policy 16.1 Pay Your Own Way: Ensure that new development pays its own way rather than burdening existing businesses and residents with increased costs for services and infrastructure needs. - Policy 16.2 Education: Promote public and private schools.
+Support quality - education for students of all ages.
+Work collaboratively with Cache County School - 753 District, Utah State University, Bridgerland Applied Technology College, the charters - 754 Thomas Edison and InTech Collegiate High School, private American Heritage - Academy, and Cache Valley Learning Center, in support of school facility use, multiple - view of the second reuse of the second reuse. - Policy 16.3 Anticipate Needs: Anticipate and plan for the community's changing demographics. - Policy 16.4 Capacity: A consistent and balanced relationship between the Land Use pattern and capacity of streets, utilities, and community services should be met so that those systems are not overburdened. - Policy 16.5 Improvement Timelines: Development should only be permitted where provision of facilities and services will be made available in an established, timely manner. - 765

-GUIDING PRINCIPLE #3 766
+766 GUIDING PRINCIPLE #3

-Community Participation is necessary to preserve our community's quality of life.
-767
+767 Community Participation is necessary to preserve our community's quality of life.

 - An informed and active citizenry is the essence of our representative democracy.
-Since 768 the General Plan is only a "snapshot" of the community's values at a given point in time 769 it is essential that a process be established which ensures that the General Plan - 770 - remains current by continuously involving the public in planning decisions, monitoring 771 - 772 implementation, and reviewing and updating the General Plan.
+Since the General Plan is only a "snapshot" of the community's values at a given point in time it is essential that a process be established which ensures that the General Plan - remains current by continuously involving the public in planning decisions, monitoring - implementation, and reviewing and updating the General Plan.

-- OBJECTIVE 17 COMMUNITY PARTICIPATION: Encourage meaningful citizen 774 775 involvement in the planning process by providing timely information and opportunities - for participation in planning decisions.
-776
+- OBJECTIVE 17 COMMUNITY PARTICIPATION: Encourage meaningful citizen involvement in the planning process by providing timely information and opportunities for participation in planning decisions - for participation in planning decisions.

-Policy 17.1 - Consistency: Require that developments be consistent with the General

-- Plan and the District Development Plans as applicable; or if necessary to ensure - consistency, require an amendment to the General Plan and District Development - 780 Plans. - 781 Policy 17.2 Continual Review: Upon adoption of the General Plan, initiate a - comprehensive review cycle, wherein one element/section of the General Plan will be - updated each year, and all elements/sections being updated once every 5 years. - Policy 17.3 Annual Report: Provide an annual report from the Planning Commission to the City Council regarding the General Plan. - Policy 17.4 Neighborhood Planning: Encourage citizen participation in the creation and development of District Development Plans.
-Appoint committees of residents and business people to participate with staff in developing these plans. - Policy 17.5 Joint Meetings: The Planning Commission and the City Council are - encouraged to meet at least twice a year to foster strong communication and - understanding on land use planning issues. - Policy 17.6 Community Survey: The Planning Commission will regularly conduct community surveys to collect information on varying interests and issues to help determine the desires and needs of the citizens in the community. - Policy 17.7 Information Access: Develop brochures, web sites, and other - communications to inform residents and property owners about the City's planning - 797 processes and how to get involved.
+- Policy 17.1 Consistency: Require that developments be consistent with the General - Plan and the District Development Plans as applicable; or if necessary to ensure - consistency, require an amendment to the General Plan and District Development - 780 Plans. - 781 Policy 17.2 Continual Review: Upon adoption of the General Plan, initiate a - comprehensive review cycle, wherein one element/section of the General Plan will be - 783 updated each year, and all elements/sections being updated once every 5 years. - Policy 17.3 Annual Report: Provide an annual report from the Planning Commission to the City Council regarding the General Plan. - Policy 17.4 Neighborhood Planning: Encourage citizen participation in the creation and development of District Development Plans.
+Appoint committees of residents and business people to participate with staff in developing these plans. - 789 Policy 17.5 Joint Meetings: The Planning Commission and the City Council are - encouraged to meet at least twice a year to foster strong communication and - 791 understanding on land use planning issues. - Policy 17.6 Community Survey: The Planning Commission will regularly conduct community surveys to collect information on varying interests and issues to help determine the desires and needs of the citizens in the community. - Policy 17.7 Information Access: Develop brochures, web sites, and other - communications to inform residents and property owners about the City's planning - 797 processes and how to get involved.